Our Quality Commitment to You

 Professional Opticians of Florida is committed to continuing our proud tradition of offering only high-quality education with our “home study” courses.

 Only top instructors in the optical profession were asked to research and write courses that are interesting and relevant to you.
 Each course has been reviewed by a panel of experts to ensure that all information is the most accurate and up-to-date.

-All home study courses available on pofCE.org are approved by the Florida Board of Opticianry for the renewal of your Florida optician’s license and approved for ABO/NCLE credits as indicated.
-Florida provider B00007
+All home study courses available on pofCE.org are approved by the Florida Board of Opticianry for the renewal of your Florida optician's license.
+Florida provider 50-1645

 How Does pofCE.org Work?

 If you are a first-time pofCE.org user, set up your own password-protected account by selecting “Sign up for an account”; You will create a user-name and gain access to our online courses by providing your name, address, and Florida license number.
 After you have created an account, select “Log in now” to choose your course(s).
 Now you’re ready to purchase the course you need, complete the course exam, and receive a certificate of completion.
 It’s that simple!

 POF members receive up to Five (5) hours of FREE online pofCE.org courses as a benefit of their membership in Professional Opticians of Florida.*

 Non-POF members are charged the nominal fee of $14.97 per C.E. hour or less the $75 for all five C.E. hours.
 We accept payment from all major credit cards.

 *Note to members: If prompted for credit card information, please contact our office before submitting.